dnesov/BetterPresence/README.md

 6.1.
 Run node-v8.11.1-x86.exe

 6.2.
-Then drag installdependencies.bat to main directory.
+Then drag installdependencies.bat to main directory and start it.

 7. Run startpresence.bat
 8. Add assets in Discord Developer Dashboard.
 (Not important)